-- Conflict resolution techniques
+Conflict resolution techniques

 Emotional intelligence (EQ)

 Yet, I can’t think of too many organizations today that see how these are essential offerings for their software engineers, except perhaps as remedial activities once in a while.
 That approach is a mistake.
 Everyone worthy of being called leader needs regular nourishment in these skills, software engineers in particular.

-At RIT’s Golisano College of Computing and Information Sciences, where I occasionally serve as Adjunct Faculty, we differentiate software engineering from computer science this way: computer science is the art of understanding the detailed underlying architecture of a computer so that you can design better ones; software engineering is the art of applying these computers to solve human problems.
-In that sense, the software engineering curriculum places significant emphasis on requirements elicitation, communication, human factors, and group dynamics.
+In that sense, a good software engineering curriculum places significant emphasis on requirements elicitation, communication, human factors, and group dynamics.
 Over my decades managing software engineers, it has become apparent to me that the connection to the human condition doesn’t end with the education provided by the software engineering degree.
 The degree itself is the foundation of a long arc of a leadership journey.
 Corporations who employ these engineers play a key role in this journey.

 I would be remiss if I didn’t offer that the generalized practice of IT is also, at its most vital human points, a form of leadership in the very same vein.
 While generalized IT folks don’t generally develop custom software, they certainly select and configure off-the-shelf software solutions that enable change.
 These IT professionals — including the business analysts and project managers who serve both IT teams and software engineers — should be afforded the same sort of nourishing training that software engineers deserve.